The Life of Percy Bysshe Shelley: Origin

 Hogg had previously published Shelley at Oxford in The New Monthly Magazine.
 This was a well-received account of the time they spent together at University College, Oxford.
-After he published this account, Mary Shelley suggested to him that he write a full biography of Percy Shelley.
-Hogg did not begin work on a biography for years, however, and Mary Shelley died before it was completed.
-He finally began the project after Percy Shelley's son Percy Florence Shelley also asked him to write a full account of his father's life.
+After he published this account, Mary Shelley suggested to him that he write a full biography of Percy Bysshe Shelley.
+Hogg did not begin work on a biography for years, however, and Mary died before it was completed.
+He finally began the project after their son Percy Florence Shelley also asked him to write a full account of his father's life.
 Hogg commenced work on the project in 1855.

 Unlike the previous article Hogg wrote, this book covered periods of Shelley's life that Hogg had only learned about secondhand.
-The Shelley family helped him by providing Percy Shelley's papers to him for use in his research.
-Percy Shelley's sisters Helen and Margaret also contributed accounts of childhood memories involving their brother.
-Hogg was known for the strength and clarity of his memory, and was able to recall minor details from the time that he spent with Percy Shelley.
+The Shelley family helped him by providing Shelley's papers to him for use in his research.
+Shelley's sisters Helen and Margaret also contributed accounts of childhood memories involving their brother.
+Hogg was known for the strength and clarity of his memory, and was able to recall minor details from the time that he spent with Shelley.
 The initial plan was to release a four-volume work and the first two volumes of the book were published in 1858 by Edward Moxon.
 The text of Shelley at Oxford was included in the work, and comprised roughly one sixth of the final document.